Is Social Media Addiction in the NBA Out of Control?

 "We're going to have a generation of kids whose norm will be people just being addicted to their phones," Redick says.
 "And that's what scares me.
 The impact on my kids, I think about that daily.
 Like, what is this doing to me and my family?"

 Redick's realization mirrors that of the larger public.
 The perception of the inherent "good" of social media world has changed as of late.
 In a recent Honest Data poll of 2,000 Americans, 27 percent said Facebook had a "negative impact on society."
-And in response to criticism over iPhone addiction, Apple introduced a triage of tools in its software update in June to combat excessive use and unhealthy habits.
+And in response to criticism over iPhone addiction, Apple introduced a triage of tools in its latest software update to combat excessive use and unhealthy habits.

 Parham acknowledges that stopping and unplugging isn't easy.
 Changing behavior is hard.
 And when you throw in the business opportunities that opening up your life through social media can bring, it creates a Pandora's box.